-During the pre-operations stage for the IFMA, only Consultants will be contracted as needed.
+During the pre-operations stage for the IFMA, laborers and consultants will be contracted in the area for survey Mapping, roadside rehabilitation and hauling activities (materials, equipment and manpower).

 IFMA operations would require mostly males except in nurseries where qualified females are preferred.
 About 505 personnel consisting of 482 males and 23 females will be required during the operations phase.
 The jobs are mostly for unskilled and skilled personnel.